LLNL/sundials/doc/arkode/SphinxDocs/guide/source/ARKStep_c_interface/Preconditioners.rst

 -------------------------------------------

-This preconditioner provides a band matrix preconditioner for use with the ARKSPILS iterative linear solver interface, in a serial setting.
+This preconditioner provides a band matrix preconditioner for use with the ARKSPILS iterative linear solver interface, in a serial or threaded setting.
 It requires that the problem be set up using either the NVECTOR_SERIAL, NVECTOR_OPENMP or NVECTOR_PTHREADS module, due to data access patterns.
 It also currently requires that the problem involve